 During the school year there may be a delay in my responses.
 Keep the feedback coming!

-Starting as a summer intern in 1978, Kirk worked for 20 as a scientist and engineer at Hewlett Packard's research and development department (R&D) designing solid state devices and components for optical communication.
+Starting as a summer intern in 1978, Kirk worked for 20 years as a scientist and engineer at Hewlett Packard's research and development department (R&D) designing solid state devices and components for optical communication.
 While he was at HP, Kirk invested ten to twenty percent per year of his salary.
 He made some mistakes early on (starting with paying high fees for "expert" advice that under performed) but soon he learned to invest his own money well enough to afford a life of "semi-retirement" to work for himself.
 In a way, since leaving HP in 1998, Kirk became his own "angel investor" using his his own money and investing success to finance his lifestyle in Los Altos, California to invest in a new career on the internet helping others do the same.
 More at http://kirklindstrom.com/About.html

-Harry studied economics in college in the ’70s, but found it vague and inconclusive.
-He became so disillusioned by the state of his chosen profession that he turned his back on it.
-Instead, he threw himself into the burgeoning New Science of Finance where identifying and studying demographic, technological, consumer and many, many other trends empowered him to forecast economic changes.
+Harry S. Dent Jr. studied economics in college in the 1970s, receiving his MBA from Harvard Business School, where he was a Baker Scholar and was elected to the Century Club for leadership excellence.
+Harry grew to find the study of economics vague and inconclusive and became so disillusioned by the state of his chosen profession that he turned his back on it.
+Instead, he threw himself into the burgeoning new science of finance which married economic research and market research.
+Identifying and studying demographic trends, business cycles, consumers’ purchasing power and many other trends empowered Harry to forecast economic and market changes.

 Since then, he’s spoken to executives, financial advisors and investors around the world.
-He’s appeared on “Good Morning America,” PBS, CNBC and CNN/FN.
+He’s appeared on “Good Morning America,” PBS, CNBC and CNN/Fox News.
 He’s been featured in Barron’s, Investor’s Business Daily, Entrepreneur, Fortune, Success, U.S. News and World Report, Business Week, The Wall Street Journal, American Demographics and Omni.
 He is a regular guest on Fox Business’s “America’s Nightly Scorecard.”

 I am an investment advisor and Chartered Market Technician based in Switzerland, serving ultra high net worth clients.
 My passion is studying markets and improving upon my skills and process for analysing charts.
 My top-down approach consists mainly of intermarket analysis using long-term and medium-term charts whilst my bottom-up approach is a combination of fundamental and technical analysis.
 I welcome feedback on my analysis and look forward to learning from the amazing community at Seeking Alpha.